Alexander-T-Moss/Small-Area-Flow-Comp/README.md

 ![demo_cw1_body](/Screenshots/demo_cw1_body.png)

-The example above used very extreme parameters to show the flow compensation, you will not see this extreme in your gcode (*the areas that are more blue have less flow*)
+The example above used very extreme parameters to show the flow compensation, you will not see this extreme in your gcode (*the areas that are more blue have less flow*) This screenshot very clearly shows the script at work